 What Makes a Museum?

-As New York's MoMA reopens we look over Magnum photos made at the institution spanning more than seven decades
+We look over Magnum photos made at New York's Museum of Modern Art spanning more than seven decades

 Museums are, for some, the dusty hallways of drawn-out school visits: the sombre halls walked by the cultural elite.
 They are the place to preciously guard masters and their ideas, or at times to preserve colonial loot.
 Museums represent established culture and legitimize movements; but they are also the place collective memories and meanings are made and tenderly held – where lives and histories intertwine, begin and end.

 Since it first opened its doors on Fifth Avenue in November 1929, the Museum of Modern Art (MoMA), New York, has been something of an experiment – sometimes because there was no choice.
 Indeed, the museum was unveiled just over a week after the Wall Street Crash.
 Alfred H Barr Jr. referred to it as “a laboratory,” in 1939—one that the public could participate in.
-When MoMA reveals its new gallery spaces on October 21st, 2019, it hopes to redefine the museum and the way people might encounter art within it.
 A lot is made of the works that hang in a museum – but what of the museum, its architecture, spaces and the visitors who activate it, day after day, year after year?

 "It’s these kinds of interactions, between past and present, inanimate and animate, that remind us of the role of a museum in reflecting and reaffirming life"